The Landscape of Artificial Intelligence (AI) In Pharmaceutical R&D

-This market research report aims at providing a “bird’s view” on the emerging ecosystem of AI-based technology companies (primarily, startups) focused on drug discovery and development.
-All the graphs and diagrams in this report below are dynamically generated and updated based on a manually curated database of companies.
-This report is based solely on publicly available data from the Internet.
-Please, send any suggestions and comments about its contents to email@example.com.
+This market research report aims at providing a “bird’s eye view” on the emerging ecosystem of AI-based technology companies (primarily, startups) focused on drug discovery and development, clinical research, post-market analytics.
+All the graphs and diagrams in this report below are dynamically generated and updated based on data from our semi-automatically curated database of industry information.
+This report is primarily based on publicly available data, but it also includes exclusive insights from direct interviews with company representatives.
+Please, send any suggestions and comments about its contents to firstname.lastname@example.org.

 The AI-driven drug discovery ecosystem is primarily focused in the US according to the diagram below.
 However, this perceived geographical disproportion is largely due to the fact, that many companies, for example, Chinese startups, are actually incorporated in the US.
 So here we assign geography formally, by the place of incorporation.